UofSC-Fall-2022-Math-300-H01/UofSC-Fall-2022-Math-300-H01.github.io/syllabus.md

 ## COVID Policies

-As of 8/17/2021, UofSC requires face coverings, including in the class.
+UofSC no longer requires face coverings, including in the class.
 For more information on this semester's COVID policies see the [guidance](https://sc.edu/about/offices_and_divisions/provost/academicpriorities/keepteaching/guidance/index.php) from the Provost.

 **I strongly encourage getting vaccinated**.

 **I encourage physical distancing**.
 While not always possible, I will strive to keep everyone at least three feet apart, even when working in groups, which we will do regularly.
 If you feel uncomfortable with group work in my class, please come talk with me and I don’t mind letting you work independently at all.

-**I have been requested to keep a seating chart**.
-I have been urged to keep this seating chart for contact tracing purposes and will do my best to abide by the University policy.

 ### Questions You May Have
 **What if I get sick with COVID?** Two things have to occur: Isolation: Students who have been diagnosed with COVID-19 are released from isolation when a medical professional has determined, based on the current CDC and DHEC guidelines, that they have recovered.
-Currently, these guidelines include being fever-free for at least 24 hours and at least 10 days from their first symptom or positive test if they are asymptomatic.
-Quarantine: Unvaccinated students who are deemed a close contact with a confirmed COVID-19 case will be quarantined for 7-14 days from their last contact with the infected individual.
-More specifically, students who test negative on day 5, 6, or 7 can leave quarantine after 7 full days; individuals who did not test but remain asymptomatic can leave after 10 full days.
-Individuals who are symptomatic or have other health concerns may be advised to remain under quarantine for 14 days.
+Currently, these guidelines include being fever-free for at least 24 hours and at least 5 days from their first symptom or positive test if they are asymptomatic.
+If symptoms persist on the fifth day, then the isolation must be extended to 10 days.

 **What is the attendance policy if I get COVID?** In brief, I must provide make-up course work including content and assignments when students have excused absences which include (but are not limited to) being in quarantine or isolation, religious holidays, medical conditions related to pregnancy, and military duty.
 However, recorded classes and hybrid/online options are not required and should not be expected.
 All excused absences must have documentation.
 See syllabus for further attendance policies.